Hartford Hawks baseball: Division I

 UNC Asheville head coach Jim Bretz was hired to replace Morhardt, and Bretz held the position for three seasons (1995–1997).
 Under him, the program averaged only 16 wins per season and finished no higher than sixth in conference play.
-It qualified for the 1996 NAC Tournament, in which it finished third.
+It qualified for the 1996 NAC tournament, in which it finished third.
 Bretz resigned following the 1997 season "for personal reasons," according to the university.
 Bob Nenna, one of Bretz's assistant coaches and a Hartford player from 1989 to 1992, led the team to a 13–32 record as interim head coach in 1998.
 Future Major League player Earl Snyder played under Bretz and Nenna from 1995 to 1998.
 Snyder set program career records for home runs (53) and runs batted in (173).
 Snyder later played for both the Cleveland Indians and Boston Red Sox.

 From 1999 to 2011, the program had a pair of head coaches whose career winning percentages were below .300.
 Hartford hired Bowdoin and Falmouth Commodores head coach Harvey Shapiro for the start of the 1999 season.
 In six seasons (1999–2004), Shapiro's head coaching record was 76-199-1.
 Under him, the team finished no higher than sixth in conference play and did not qualify for an America East Tournament, which in 1998 had adopted a four-team format.
 Shapiro resigned following the 2004 season.
 Indiana assistant Jeff Calcaterra replaced Shapiro.
 Calcaterra held the position from the start of the 2005 season until partway through the 2011 season, when he was fired with an overall record of 79-236-1.
 At the start of the 2006 season, Calcaterra's second season, the program opened Fiondella Field, the program's first on-campus venue since the mid-1980s.

 To replace Calcaterra, the program hired UConn assistant Justin Blood for the 2012 season.
 Commenting on Blood's hiring, Aaron Fitt of Baseball America called him "one of the top up-and-coming coaches in the Northeast."
 In both 2012 and 2013, Blood's first two seasons as head coach, the Hawks finished in fifth place in the America East.
 In 2014, Hartford went 31–23, finishing second in the America East; pitcher Sean Newcomb was named the America East Pitcher of the Year.
 The team qualified for the conference tournament, where the team went 1–2.
 It was Hartford's first winning season since 1992 and first postseason appearance since 1996.
 Following the season, three Hawks were selected in the 2014 Major League Baseball Draft, including Newcomb, who was selected in the first round by the Los Angeles Angels.
 Newcomb was Hartford's highest draft pick ever, and the three draftees were the program's first since 2004.
 Following the season, Blood signed a five-year contract extension through the 2019 season.

 Division III

 On May 6, 2021, the University of Hartford Board of Regents voted to drop its athletic department to Division III.
-The drop is set to take place no later than September 1, 2025.
+The drop was set to take place no later than September 1, 2025, and eventually occurred on that schedule.